Best Santa Monica Restaurants

 Credit: Stefanie Parkinson

-If The Albright is inspired by a Montauk fish shack, Rusty’s is more of a bar and grill with burgers, fried chicken sandwiches, salads and pasta, but the focus on fresh seafood remains.
-Rusty’s currently offers a fresh catch of the day based on what they can get from the local fishermen or their sustainable seafood vendors.
-The market catch entree is one that the kitchen can play around with, serving halibut with mango salsa, rice and vegetables on one day or a roasted salmon with potatoes and salad on another.
+If The Albright is inspired by a Montauk fish shack, Rusty’s is more of a bar and grill.
+They serve burgers, fried chicken sandwiches, salads and pasta, but the focus on fresh seafood remains.
+Rusty’s currently offers a fresh catch of the day based on what they receive from the local fishermen or sustainable seafood vendors.
+The market catch entree is one that the kitchen can play around with.
+Options like halibut with mango salsa, rice and vegetables on one day or a roasted salmon with potatoes and salad on another.

 YouTube video

-In the back of Rusty’s is a small room that looks distinctly different from the rest of the restaurant, with leather couches and arcade games.
-These pieces came from the speakeasy bar at Pappy’s Seafood in San Pedro, which Morena had opened in 2017 but closed during the pandemic.
-The plan is to eventually rebrand Rusty’s as Pappy’s: There’s a story that ties them together, and it has to do with Popeye the Sailor Man.
+In the back of Rusty’s is a small room that looks distinctly different from the rest of the restaurant.
+Guests will find leather couches and arcade games.
+These pieces came from the speakeasy bar at Pappy’s Seafood in San Pedro, which opened in 2017 but later closed.
+The plan is to rebrand Rusty’s as Pappy’s, connecting both spots through a shared history.
+And that history?
+It all leads back to Popeye the Sailor Man.

 Credit: Stefanie Parkinson

-Pappy’s originally got its name partially because it opened in the old Papadakis Taverna space and also because of the cartoon character Poopdeck Pappy, who is Popeye’s father.
-Elzie Segar, the cartoonist who created Popeye, was living in Santa Monica at the time; there’s compelling evidence that the character was inspired by a sailor who rented boats at the Santa Monica Pier and whose family still lives in San Pedro.
+Pappy’s name comes from two sources—the old Papadakis Taverna space and Poopdeck Pappy, Popeye’s father in the classic cartoon.
+Cartoonist Elzie Segar, who created Popeye, lived in Santa Monica when he developed the character.
+Some believe Poopdeck Pappy was inspired by a sailor from the Pier, whose family still resides in San Pedro.
 Morena thinks it’s more than fitting to have Pappy’s on the pier.

 The Albright